prondubuisi/Php-mailer-gmail/README.md

 # Php-mailer-gmail
-Helps you send mails using PHP mailer library and Gmail as mail server
+Helps you send mails using PHP mailer library and Gmail as mail server.
+Edit the index.php file as neccassary